What Are Your Rights During a RBT?

 If you fail a breath test and get convicted for drunk driving, you will be penalised depending on several factors.

-The common punishment for a drunk driving offence is at least a 3 month license disqualification and a fine.
+The common punishment for a drunk driving offence is at least a 3 month driving license disqualification and a fine.
 For serious offences, like where someone has a bad driving record or is a repeat offender, the court could consider handing down a jail sentence.

-Since the state may maintain records of a person’s traffic history, a lawyer may make submissions to prevent a conviction from being recorded, for instance, if a conviction for drunk driving will affect a person’s ability to secure employment or travel overseas.
+Since the state may maintain records of a person’s traffic history, a drink driving lawyer may make submissions to prevent a conviction from being recorded, for instance, if a conviction for drunk driving will affect a person’s ability to secure employment or travel overseas.

 Can Your Breath Test Results Affect Your Insurance Provider’s Liability?